shriram061/Inventory-Management-Backend-/README.md

 Make your changes and commit them with clear and concise commit messages.
 Push your changes to your fork.
 Submit a pull request with a description of your changes.
+License
+This project is released under the MIT License.
+See the LICENSE file for more information.

+Contact Information
+If you have any questions or concerns about the project, please contact the project team at example@email.com.